gluster/glusterdocs/Administrator Guide/Split brain and ways to deal with it.md

 Both of these uses the client-quorum option of glusterfs to avoid the split-brain situations.

 ### Client quorum:
-This is a feature implemented in AFR to prevent split-brains in the I/O path for replicate/distributed-replicate volumes.
+This is a feature implemented in Automatic File Replication (AFR here on) module, to prevent split-brains in the I/O path for replicate/distributed-replicate volumes.
 By default, if the client-quorum is not met for a particular replica subvol, it becomes read-only.
 The other subvols (in a dist-rep volume) will still have R/W access.
 [Here](arbiter-volumes-and-quorum.md#client-quorum) you can see more details about client-quorum.

 #### Client quorum in replica 2 volumes:
 In a replica 2 volume it is not possible to achieve high availability and consistency at the same time, without sacrificing tolerance to partition.
 If we set the client-quorum option to auto, then the first brick must always be up, irrespective of the status of the second brick.
 If only the second brick is up, the subvolume becomes read-only.